 Cross-reactivity refers to drugs with similar chemical structures that can induce similar allergic reactions.
-In the same manner that the allergy label has been misapplied to patients, cross-reactivity between chemically similar agents has been demonstrated via unreliable and imprecise
+In the same manner that the allergy label has been misapplied to patients, cross-reactivity between chemically similar agents has been demonstrated via unreliable and imprecise diagnostic criteria, including reported allergies, which can overestimate the incidence of true drug allergies.
+Cross-reactivity requires confirmation with a drug-challenge.
+Reactions other than anaphylaxis, ex. delayed maculopapular skin eruption, are not cross-allergenic and do not create a contraindication for use.

-NOTE Patients with other severe hypersensitivity syndromes- like Stevens-Johnson syndrome, toxic epidermal necrolysis, serum sickness, acute interstitial nephritis, hemolytic anemia, and drug rash with eosinophilia and systemic symptoms (DRESS)-should not use the offending drug in the future.
+Note Patients with other severe hypersensitivity syndromes- like Stevens-Johnson syndrome, toxic epidermal necrolysis, serum sickness, acute interstitial nephritis, hemolytic anemia, and drug rash with eosinophilia and systemic symptoms (DRESS)-should not use the offending drug in the future.
 Skin tests and drug challenges are not appropriate for patients with these severe hypersensitivity syndromes.

-Cephalosporin use in penicillin-allergic patients -

-"What is the rate of cross-reactivity?"
+Cephalosporin use in penicillin-allergic patients - "What is the rate of cross-reactivity?"

 Soon after the introduction of cephalosporins, anaphylaxis was reported in patients with prior reactions to penicillin.
 In the 1970s, a number of reviews examined the rate of allergic reactions to cephalosporins in penicillin allergic patients.
 One study found that 4.5% of about 16,000 patients exposed to penicillin had an allergy history; of the patients with allergy histories, 8% had a reaction to a cephalosporin.
-The 8% figure, rounded to 10%, has often been cited as the "rate" of cross-reactivity.
+The 8% figure, rounded to 10%, has often been cited as the "rate" of crossreactivity.
 A number of observations discredit the magnitude of this figure.